Are you Heartstopper fan? I’ve compiled the 16 absolute best books like Heartstopper

 Heartstopper is such a comfort read for me.
 And I was nervous that the Netflix series wouldn't live up to my expectations.
 But I am OBSESSED.
 And if you're anything like me you've probably already binge watched it 4-5 times.

-So I browsed the r/suggestabook subreddit and polled Instagram users to round up a list of the absolute best books like Heartstopper.
-I've also read and loved each of the books recommended on this list!
+I browsed the r/suggestabook subreddit and polled Instagram users to round up a list of the best books like Heartstopper.
+I’ve also read and loved each of the books recommended on this list!

 This post is all about books like Heartstopper